Research Areas

 Non-Targeted Contaminant Discovery

 There is concern that unrecognized or novel contaminants are either contributing to current health impacts or may pose an elevated risk in the future.
-Non-targeted mass spectrometry approaches provide a comprehensive contaminant profile that can be used to investigate differences among sample groups, identify unknown compounds, and suggest new chemicals for further risk assessment.
+Non-targeted mass spectrometry approaches provide a comprehensive contaminant profile that can be used to investigate differences among sample groups, evaluate remediation efficiency, identify unknown compounds, and suggest new chemicals for further risk assessment.
 Custom software is developed to process the non-targeted data sets.
-We are continuously working to further the development of non-targeted analytical approaches and their applications to environmental monitoring, food safety, and exposure assessment.
+We are continuously working to further the development of non-targeted analytical approaches and their applications to environmental monitoring, food safety, and exposure assessments, and hazard assessments.

 Example Projects